Stateful Data Flow Beta Build composable event-driven data pipelines in minutes.

 └── wrangler.toml

-With all the components provisioned, we should be ready to test our data pipeline end-to-end.
+With all the components provisioned, we should be ready to test our dataflow end-to-end.

 1. Start the Cloudflare worker: